systelab/seed-dotnet/src/main/Models/README.md

 This model represent the structure of the data which are going to save about the patients.

-## Authentication Token in the header

-### AddRequieredHeaderParameter.cs

-This internal class extend from the Interface IOperationFilter provided by Swashbuckle (used to add Swagger in the solution).

-The method Apply is overridden to add the parameter Authorization in the header of the REST End Points in the Swagger page.

-### Parameter.cs

-Is the structure of a parameter to add in the Swagger REST End points headers.

 ###JsonWebToken
 This model represent the structure of the JWT token response.

+## Swagger

+### Consume Content types overrride

+There are two class "SwaggerConsumesAttribute" and "SwaggerConsumesOperationFilter" used to add as decorator the content types to consume the endpoint.

 ## Context